(919) 752-3088

 Contact a Family Law Attorney Today

 When you have a child in your family who needs someone to assume responsibility for the child’s interests and welfare, including when the child’s parents pass away or their parents cannot or will not exercise parenting duties, legal guardianship can help protect the child’s rights and safety.
-Call Marshall & Taylor PLLC at (919) 833-1040 today for a confidential consultation to learn more about legal guardianship in North Carolina.
+Our Raleigh family law attorneys can help you achieve legal guardianship alongside our successful list of clients.
+Call Marshall & Taylor PLLC at (919) 833-1040 or contact us online today for a confidential consultation with our legal team to learn more about legal guardianship in North Carolina.